 There isn’t a ton of conversation to be had about a red dot sights reticle.
 But this 3 MOA Dot is crisp and the 10 brightness settings provide a good range of dot options.

-The only complaint I have so far is that the brightness does not auto-adjust for the ambient light.
-The good thing is you can leave this on the medium setting for 40,000 hours according to Primary Arms specifications.
+My only complaint so far is that the brightness does not auto-adjust for the ambient light.
+You can leave this on the medium setting for 40,000 hours according to Primary Arms specifications.

 Primary didn’t go and reinvent the wheel on the red dot adjustment.
 The elevation adjustment is on top and a clockwise turn will move the point of impact up.